 3. Personalised advertising

-You can track the engagement of the customers with your application and send them personalised targeted push notifications that could include rewards, discounts, to further have them engage with your application.
+You can track the engagement of the customers with your application and send them personalized targeted push notifications that could include rewards, discounts, to further have them engage with your application.

 The application can also track their engagement whilst in the app, allowing you to market to them based on their activity within the application.
 For example for an e-commerce retailer, you can send them a notification to complete their checkout process if they did not complete it a few hours later.